 Every industry or organization needs a business analyst and optimize their processes.
 Business analysts are finding their place in Information Technology, Security, Computer Systems, Finance, and now even in the Government Sector.
 The role I must reiterate is challenging yet equally interesting, and if you develop the knack for it, I bet you will love every bit of time you spend on your job.
 Yes, certifications do help a lot in getting the right placement.
 So get one to get the dream break.
 Do not forget to share your experiences with us.

-Read: What is the average salary of a Business Analyst in Canada?
+Read: What is the Truth Behind the Demand of Business Analysts in Canada?